Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 TRACE32 GDB Front End Debugger

-1. Downloading the TRACE32 Debugger
+Downloading the TRACE32 Debugger

 Extract the zip file to a directory of your choice.
 On Windows systems, please avoid C:\T32, because this is the default installation directory for the full TRACE32 distribution.

-2. Registration and License Key
+Registration and License Key

-Without a valid license, the TRACE32 debugger only works for few minutes in demo mode.
-Lauterbach can generate a free license based on the serial number of your Portenta H7 board.
-The license will be valid for one year and can easily be renewed for free after this period using the same procedure.
-In order to obtain a license, please register here:
+Without a valid license, the TRACE32 debugger only works for a few minutes in demo mode.
+To avoid this limitation, Lauterbach may generate a free license based on the serial number of your board.
+The license will be valid for one year and can easily be renewed for free after this expiration using the same procedure.

-Portenta's serial number can be displayed in the Arduino IDE using the "Get Board Info" command
+Your board's serial number can be displayed in the Arduino IDE using the "Get Board Info" command

-Portenta's serial number can be displayed in the Arduino IDE using the "Get Board Info" command
+Your board's serial number can be displayed in the Arduino IDE using the "Get Board Info" command

-If you only see a 16 character (64-bit) long serial number, then you need to update your Arduino IDE and the "Arduino mbed-enabled Boards" core from the boards manager in the IDE.
-Details on how to do this can be found on the Arduino website.
-Also, make sure your Portenta H7 has the latest bootloader installed.
+For Portenta H7 and Nicla Vision only: if you only see a 16-character (64-bit) long serial number, then you need to update your Arduino IDE and your Board Package from the Boards Manager in the IDE.
+Details on how to do so can be found on the Arduino website.
+In addition, make sure your board has the latest bootloader installed.

 Click the menu item "Detect Board S/N" to display the serial number